 What Can You Do with an Early Childhood Education Degree?

 Your education is just one piece to launching an extraordinary career.
-Once you’ve mastered the material, you still have to find the job you want, make the right connections, sell your knowledge and experience—and if all this is giving you anxiety, don’t panic.
+Once you’ve mastered the material, you still have to find the job you want, make the right connections, and sell your knowledge and experience—and if all this is giving you anxiety, don’t panic.
 SEMO’s Career Services office is here to help you with the next step.
-They’ll provide the expertise and support you need, so you’re landing your dream job in no time.
+They’ll provide the expertise and support you need, so you can land your dream job in no time.

 Education Outlook

-• Early Childhood was the fourth highest teacher shortage area in Missouri in the 2019-2020 school year.
+• Early Childhood was the fourth-highest teacher shortage area in Missouri in the 2019-2020 school year.

 • Students secure teaching positions across the state of Missouri, in surrounding states, and beyond.